New Bathroom Cost

 Additional Bathroom Renovation Costs

-There are many other things that people choose to have as optional extras in their bathrooms and the best time to have these added to your bathroom is during the time when you have a full bathroom refurb.
+There are many optional extras to have installed in your bathroom - and the best time to have these added to your bathroom is when you already have contractors on-site undertaking a full bathroom refurb.

 Radiator – Double flat white panelled horizontal £175 – £220

-Extractor fan – single speed, basic white unit, easy to install £9 – £12
+Extractor Fan – Single speed, basic white unit £9 – £12

 Want a custom price?